 Although the jugular foramen is technically an anatomically distinct entity which connects the jugular fossa to the posterior fossa, both contain the same neurovascular structures and lesions present similarly.
 As the differential for lesions arising here are the same, for the purposes of this article the terms jugular fossa and jugular foramen will be used interchangeably.

-Although the exact underlying pathology varies most jugular fossa tumours are slow growing and can cause symptoms by compressing the nerves that lie within the fossa.
+Although the exact underlying pathology varies most jugular fossa tumors are slow growing and can cause symptoms by compressing the nerves that lie within the fossa.
 Symptoms can include:

-- loss of taste posterior one third of the tongue
+- loss of taste from the posterior one-third of the tongue

 - glossopharyngeal nerve palsy (CN IX)

 vocal cord paralysis and absent gag reflex

 - weakness of the trapezius and sternocleidomastoid muscles

 When there is unilateral palsy of the 9th-11th cranial nerves this is termed as jugular foramen syndrome.

 However, the most common symptoms tend to arise from expansion into the middle ear:

 Involvement of the inner ear can lead to vertigo and sensorineural hearing loss.